AmariahAK/wisdom-drop/README.md

 # Vision / Innovation  Wisdom of the Day (November 1 2025)
 > “The future belongs to those who see possibilities before they become obvious.”
 > — John Sculley

+# Fulfillment / Self-Acceptance Wisdom of the Day (November 2 2025)
+> “Success is liking yourself, liking what you do, and liking how you do it.”
+> — Maya Angelou